List of Navy Midshipmen bowl games

 A player celebrates after the Midshipmen win the 2004 Emerald Bowl.

 The Navy Midshipmen college football team competes as part of the National Collegiate Athletic Association (NCAA) Division I Football Bowl Subdivision (FBS), representing United States Naval Academy in the American Athletic Conference (AAC).
-Since the first season in 1879, Navy has appeared in 25.
-Included three games in the New Year's Six with a record of 1–1–1.
+Since the first season in 1879, Navy has appeared in 26.
 Through the history of the program, Navy had the most bowl games with coach Ken Niumatalolo having the most appearances with eleven.
-The Midshipmen have a bowl record of 13–11–1 through the 2024 season.
+The Midshipmen have a bowl record of 14–11–1 through the 2025 season.